Zero-Sum Thinking

 The assumption that any situation is a competition where one person's gain must be another's loss.

-Also known as: zero-sum bias, fixed-pie bias
+Also known as zero-sum bias · fixed-pie bias · win-lose thinking

-What it means
+What zero-sum thinking means

 Zero-sum thinking is the automatic assumption that resources, status, or success come in a fixed quantity - so if someone else gets more, you must be getting less.
 It treats life like a card game: every chip that moves to your opponent’s side of the table came from yours.